ChiragM999/React-Weather-Dashboard/README.md

 # Forecastify

 ## Introduction

 Forecastify is a web application that provides current weather and 5 day forecast information for various locations.
 It uses data from the OpenWeatherMap API to display weather data to users.

 ## Features

 - Current weather information including temperature, humidity, and wind speed.
-- Weather forecast for a selected location.
+- 5 day Weather forecast for a selected location.
+(Limited by API)
 - Display of sunrise and sunset times.
 - Unit selection for temperature and wind speed (imperial or metric).

 ## Technologies Used

 - React.js for building the frontend.
 - Vite for Module Bundling.
 - Luxon library for date and time formatting.